TEXAS DECEPTIVE TRADE PRACTICES ACT

-- Representing that goods or services have characteristics which they do not;
+- Representing that goods or services have characteristics that they do not;

-- Representing that goods or services are of a particular quality which they do not;
+- Claiming that goods or services are of a particular quality which they are not;

 - Representing that an agreement confers or involves legal rights, remedies, or obligations which it does not have or involve, or which are prohibited by law; and